anmarjarjees/python-modules-packages/README.md

 - for this project folder, you can also check the project path:
   - **(my-venv) PS D:\Your Full path\01.Python-Modules-Packages>**

+To activate the virtual environment in MAC:
+- source <venv_folder>/bin/activate

 ### Microsoft Windows Execution Policies
 If you activate a venv for the very first time in any Windows Computer, you might receive an error: